cghw01/SEM/README.md

 * Make sure you have CMake (3.3 or higher) installed
 * Install GDML and Xerces-C (see also the GEANT4 installation manual)
 * CLHEP is optional, GEANT4 has its own version included
-* Install GEANT4.10.02 patch 02 with GDML and Xerces-C enabled, a detailed description of this process can be found in the GEANT4 installation manual.
+* Install GEANT4.10.05 patch 01 with GDML and Xerces-C enabled, a detailed description of this process can be found in the GEANT4 installation manual.
 * The GEANT4 DATA is also necessary, so be sure to install this during the GEANT4 installation.

 Before installation, make sure to run the `geant4.sh` script to setup the right environment variables (this script is placed in the /bin/ in the install directory)

-Install the low-energy extension by going into the CADPhysics directory `cd CADPhysics` and executing:
+Install the SEM low-energy extension in the usual Geant4 way, by creating a sister directory called SEM-build and change directory into this directory i.e.

-    cmake .
+    mkdir SEM-build
+    cd SEM-build

+Now run the cmake command to start the build process cmake -DGeant4_DIR=~/Geant4/geant4.10.05.p01-install ../SEM

+The above cmake command assumes that Geant4 version 10.05.p01 has been placed in the directory ~/Geant4/geant4.10.05.p01-install.
+Now you can build the program by typing:

     make
-    make install

-repeat this in the SEM directory:

-    cd ../SEM
-    cmake .
-    make
+or
-    make install
+    make -jN

-the executable SEM_4.10.00 should now be placed inside the usual installation directory `/usr/local/bin` or in the `/bin/` directory in the specified installation directory.

-To run the example, make a symbolic link to the SEM_4.10.00 in the `Examples/Transmission` directory

-    cd ../Examples/Transmission
-    ln -s /usr/local/bin/SEM_4.10.00 SEM
+where N is the number of processors on your computer.
+This creates an executable SEM.

 # Running a simulation
-After the installation, simply execute the following command in the `Examples/Transmission`:
+After the installation, simply execute the following command:

     ./run.sh